-This is generally a proprietary coffee that a few coffee shops have started to sell.
-The general consensus is that it is seriously under roasted coffee.
+White Coffee is generally a light-roast coffee that a few coffee shops have started to sell.
+The consensus seems to be that it is simply a seriously under roasted coffee bean.
 The advertising hype that goes with it would agree with this assumption although the people selling this product will not say anything about how it is made.
-Because barely roasted beans are extremely hard a special grinder is required to grind the coffee beans.

-White Coffee is actually fairly difficult to produce, given that roasting imparts many of the flavor changes most people associate with what a “coffee” is.
-Light roasts retain many of the prominent single origin flavors, along with more of the plant-based chemicals and organic acids that aren’t the most pleasant tasting.
+White Coffee is actually fairly difficult to roast properly, given that roasting imparts many of the flavor changes most people associate with what a “coffee” is.
+Light roasts retain many of the prominent single origin coffee bean flavors, along with more of the plant-based chemicals and organic acids that aren’t the most pleasant tasting.
 This higher volume of organic acids and other compounds is exactly what purportedly makes it healthier however, and is impacted to a great extent by the severity of the roast.

 One of the common claims about white coffee is that it is higher in caffeine than normal coffee.
 In theory, coffee loses caffeine by volume as it is roasted so it probably does have more caffeine by volume.
 This point is negligible compared to the variations between different origins – a high grown Ethiopian coffee bean for example would have more caffeine than a low-altitude Brazilian coffee because it takes more time to develop on the tree and therefore gains more nutrients.